Get ready to soak up more bar articles, imbibable stories and cocktailing content, brought to by Miller Lite. For more of our Bar stories click here!

 645 N. James Lovell St., (414) 226-5852

-Returning to its roots as The New Yorker early last fall, The High Note – located on the far eastern fringes of Marquette's campus – might just be the perfect place to live out your rock-star aspirations or diva dreams, to belt out "Don't Stop Believin" or "I Will Always Love You" somewhere other than the shower or the lone car ride.
-That's right: The High Note is a karaoke-centric lounge, providing free karaoke from 9 p.m. until 2:30 a.m., complete with smoke machines and neon lights for living out your ultimate vicarious rock star/diva fantasy.
+The High Note – located on the far eastern fringes of Marquette's campus – might just be the perfect place to live out your rock-star aspirations or diva dreams, to belt out "Don't Stop Believin" or "I Will Always Love You" somewhere other than the shower or the lone car ride.
+That's right: The High Note is an open mic-centric lounge, providing karaoke seven nights a week –complete with smoke machines and neon lights for living out your ultimate vicarious rock star/diva fantasy – along with open mic comedy and jam sessions.
 The only thing missing is the hotel room to trash or an assistant to complain about your bowl of M&M's not being all reds.

 340 W. Kilbourn Ave., (414) 271-3414

-Any place that features a large painting of the late MU coaching legend Rick Majerus definitely merits a spot on a Marquette bar guide – especially when it's just a block south from the Golden Eagles' home court and especially when it serves up some exceptionally tasty bar/pub grub, namely its tasty burgers.
+Any place that features a large painting of the late MU coaching legend Rick Majerus definitely merits a spot on a Marquette bar guide – especially when it's just a few blocks south from the Golden Eagles' home court.
+And especially when it serves up some exceptionally tasty bar grub, namely its tasty burgers.
 While it might be a touch out of the way for a home-court stop, when it comes to watching the Golden Eagles on the road – or watching the tournament – Major Goolsby's is a major hotspot.

 Miss Katie's Diner